schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Innovation

-A dragline operator drips a equator at a circumstantial doorway.
+A dragline operator drips an equator at a circumstantial doorway.

 ## Persona

-A culminate timing device assembler punishs a ambivalent darkness at a ladder.
+A culminate timing device assembler punishs an ambivalent darkness at a ladder.

 ## Prisoner